updated September 2013

 Medical Loss Ratio Information – The Affordable Care Act requires health insurers in the individual and small group markets to spend at least 80 percent of the premiums they receive on health care services and activities to improve health care quality (in the large group market, this amount is 85 percent).
 This is referred to as the Medical Loss Ratio (MLR) rule or the 80/20 rule.
 If a health insurer does not spend at least 80 percent of the premiums it receives on health care services and activities to improve health care quality, the insurer must rebate the difference.

 A health insurer’s Medical Loss Ratio is determined separately for each State’s individual, small group and large group markets in which the health insurer offers health insurance.
 In some States, health insurers must meet a higher or lower Medical Loss Ratio.
-No later than August 1, 2012, health insurers must send any rebates due for 2011 and information to employers and individuals regarding any rebates due for 2011.

 For more details, see the information in our FAQs section.

 The employees of Blue Cross and Blue Shield of Kansas are proud to be good stewards of our members’ premium dollars and we work hard to keep our administrative costs as low as possible.
 This effort means that we have, for many, many years, operated our business well within the Medical Loss Ratio guidelines newly established by the Affordable Care Act.